vjoel/tupelo/doc/subspace.md

                       {type: "number", range: [0,100]} ] # %alc
     }

 Template syntax is explained in the following section.
+Note the shortcut syntax.

 These metadata tuples themselves form a subspace, and the metadata tuple for that subspace is: